ewanfowler/versioned_dir/something.md

-This is my git text.
+This is my extra got text.